Confirming Services¶

 However, in this case, that is not available, so we must inspect the

-.
+incomplete_requirements.
 Reviewing this list, we see that the single

-type that is missing, is Nationality
+CONFIRMATION type that is missing, is Nationality.
+Each of these

 incomplete requirements has a code, which you can map back to your system.